Cooking Merit Badge Answers: A ScoutSmarts Guide

 5c) Share and discuss your menu plans and shopping list with your counselor.

-5d) In the outdoors, using your menu plans and recipes for this requirement, cook two of the four meals you planned using either a camp stove OR backpack stove.
-Use a skillet over campfire coals OR a Dutch oven for the third meal, and cook the fourth meal in a foil pack OR on a skewer.
-Serve all of these meals to your patrol or a group of youth.**
+5d) In the outdoors, using your menu plans and recipes for this requirement, cook two of the four meals you planned using either a camp stove OR backpacking stove.
+Use a skillet OR a Dutch oven over campfire coals for the third meal, and cook the fourth meal in a foil pack OR on a skewer.
+Serve all of these meals to your patrol or a group of youth.

 5e) In the outdoors, using your menu plans and recipes for this requirement, prepare one snack and one dessert.
 Serve both of these to your patrol or a group of youth.**